brown-band/website/pages/scripts/2011-2012/fall/dartmouth.md

 :sd[Band forms a champagne glass with senior bubbles and plays "Bits & Pieces" after each senior Limerick.]

-\*Justin Ardini, CS Major \
+_Justin Ardini, CS Major \
 Pretty good at bari sax, we’d wager.\
 Haven’t seen him this year, \
 The band now sheds a tear. \

-Someone call him up on his pager!There once was a bandie named Monica \
+Someone call him up on his pager!_

+_There once was a bandie named Monica \
 Who played the bass drum, not harmonica \
 But in a decade or two \
 Who knows what she’ll do! \

-Perhaps she’ll produce electronica?Beloved head conductor Benny G \
+Perhaps she’ll produce electronica?_

+_Beloved head conductor Benny G \
 Sometimes mullet-wearing is he. \
 We’re really big fans \
 Of his bandana tan. \

-And we feel bad for hitting him with keys!O, Maggie “the awesomest!”
+And we feel bad for hitting him with keys!_

+_O, Maggie “the awesomest!”
 Goter \
 We love her so much we’d promot’er! \
 She does her karate, \
 Oh damn what a hottie! \

-And she pleases all the tromboners.There once was a grad student Brandon \
+And she pleases all the tromboners._

+_There once was a grad student Brandon \
 Who played cymbals with reckless abandon \
 He drives a white Caddy \
 On his trips to the Ratty \

-And as swaggest among us he’s standin’.Where there’s a bass drum, there’s Jess \
+And as swaggest among us he’s standin’._

+_Where there’s a bass drum, there’s Jess \
 Keeps percussion from being a mess \
 What a pretty face! \
 Always brightens this place! \

-We will miss her, we must now profess.Our scriptreader Andrew Leber \
+We will miss her, we must now profess._

+_Our scriptreader Andrew Leber \
 Has a voice that’s better than Bieber \
 Always lending a hand \
 To help out the band \

-He really is quite the achiever.A senior snare player Ben Leib \
+He really is quite the achiever._

+_A senior snare player Ben Leib \
 Never ever looks like a dweeb \
 His hair is well-coiffed, \
 1-2, screw it it roll off \

-More majestic than a great crested grebe (it’s a bird!)David Stern, our friendly historian, \
+More majestic than a great crested grebe (it’s a bird!)_

+_David Stern, our friendly historian, \
 Is wise as an elf from Lothlorien \
 Passion never lacks \
 When he plays his sax. \

-He sure wishes he drove a dolorian!Ohh Andrea Weber, she climbs rocks! \
+He sure wishes he drove a dolorian!_

+_Ohh Andrea Weber, she climbs rocks! \
 Just look at her, what a fine stone cold fox! \
 The best president of the Band \
 In the entire land, \

-She keeps closed the Band’s Pandora’s Box.\*
+She keeps closed the Band’s Pandora’s Box._

 Seniors, we love you!
 But the fun's not over just yet - stay tuned for more cool jokes and hilarious tunes at halftime!